x-ploration-of-mars/x-stack/README.md

 ## Deploy

 - Push your code in a new github repository
 - Go to vercel dashboard, `Add New` project (top-right button) and select your repository.
 Remember to add production env vars (the database env vars should point to your production database).
-Tip: you can copy your .env text and paste it directly in vercel dashboard fields.

 - Add discord redirect to your production url (e.g. `https://x-stack.vercel.app/api/auth/callback/discord`).

 # Evaluation & Alternatives (wip)